Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 The main version of this code (June 2025) is provided publicly here: https://github.com/Luis-Nobrega/OSIRIS_with_Checkpoints and is based on the open source version from 2023.

-**WARNING:** This project is still experimental and is not yet fitted to deal with every exception.
+⚠️ **WARNING:** This project is still experimental and is not yet fitted to deal with every exception.
 Please try to follow the provided instructions before submitting a file.
-Bugs (or suggestions) should be reported to [luis.nobrega@tecnico.ulisboa.pt](mailto:luis.nobrega@tecnico.ulisboa.pt).
+Bugs, unexpected crashes (or suggestions) should be reported to [luis.nobrega@tecnico.ulisboa.pt](mailto:luis.nobrega@tecnico.ulisboa.pt) and [thales.silva@tecnico.ulisboa.pt](mailto:thales.silva@tecnico.ulisboa.pt).

 ---